 Note: For information on whether and how third-party players such as JW Player support ID3 tags, see the player's documentation.

-When implementing timed metadata with live streams using Wowza technologies and services, keep in mind the following limitations:
+Finally, when implementing timed metadata with live streams using Wowza technologies and services, keep in mind these limitations:

 - Wowza doesn't provide back-channel communications to data servers.
 Communications between Wowza and servers that store and process the metadata must be developed separately.